Rimao-Zugman/R-Statistics/README.md

 The main file is called "Project Alpha", while the rest of the files are related to the different chapters and exercises of the course.
 It is separated in four sections, the syllabus is:
 1) Week1 = Introduction to exploratory Data Analysis, dplyr, Histograms, qq-plots, boxplots.
-2) Week2 = Random Variables and probability distributions + Central Limit Theorem (CLT)
+2) Week2 = Random Variables and probability distributions + Central Limit Theorem (CLT).
-3) Week3 = Inference I: P-values, Confidence Intervals and Power Calculations
+3) Week3 = Inference I: P-values, Confidence Intervals and Power Calculations.
 4) Week4 = Exploratory Data Analysis.
-Scatterplot, Symmetry of Log Ratios There are some Notes in Spanish my native language, with time I will translate them to english.
+Scatterplot, Symmetry of Log Ratios.

+There are some Notes in Spanish my native language, with time I will translate them to english.
 Let me know your thoughts in mario.aquiles89@gmail.com